siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 - `user` vertex id
 - `movie` vertex id
-- the rating value of as the property of the `watched` edge
+- the rating value as the property of the `watched` edge

 ## Tooling
-e
 At this point, we have completed the data analysis and graph modeling design, before we start the "extract correlations, import graph database", let's introduce the tools we will use.

 "Extracting relationships" can be simply considered as Extract and Transform in ETL, which is essentially the engineering of data mapping and transformation, and there are many different tools and open-source projects available on the market.
 Here we use one of my personal favorite tools: dbt.